All 150 Dividend Champions In May 2023 | Updated Daily

 Income investors are always on the hunt for high-quality dividend stocks.
 There are many ways to measure high-quality stocks.
 One way for investors to find great dividend stocks is to focus on those with the longest histories of raising dividends.

-With this in mind, we created a downloadable list of all ~150 Dividend Champions.
+With this in mind, we created a downloadable list of over 130 Dividend Champions.

 You can download your free copy of the Dividend Champions list, along with relevant financial metrics like price-to-earnings ratios, dividend yields, and payout ratios, by clicking on the link below: